naturemed/naturemed.github.io/pages/epa/000_template/epa_subjective.md

                         </div>
                         <div id="collapseOne" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-                                Guides screening examinations needed.

-Patients may have different terms for their genitalia - ask!

-Pronouns are important for charting and establishing patient trust.
-Pronouns reflect how we perceive someone’s gender.

-A transgender man probably was assigned female at birth and may have a vulva, uterus, cervix, ovaries, and breasts that must be examined, as for any cisgender female patient.
+                                Guides screening examinations needed. <br/> Patients may have different terms for their genitalia - ask!<br/>Pronouns are important for charting and establishing patient trust.
+Pronouns reflect how we perceive someone’s gender.<br/>A transgender man probably was assigned female at birth and may have a vulva, uterus, cervix, ovaries, and breasts that must be examined, as for any cisgender female patient.
                             </div>
                         </div>
                     </div>